opendataConcordiaU/documentation/v1/facilities/pointlist.md

 None

 ### Example(s)
-*Obtain the detailed infomration for all sensors and meters on both campuses*<br/>
+*Obtain the detailed information for all sensors and meters on both campuses*<br/>
 https://opendata.concordia.ca/API/v1/facilities/pointlist

 ## Response